Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Experiments

 \subsubsection{Evaluation Details}

-We evaluate the low-level policies using 100 different scenes of randomized DLO poses and clips with the original scale.
+As shown in Tab. \ref{tab:sim_rl}, we evaluate the low-level policies on 100 different scenes with randomized DLO poses and clips at the original scale, matching the real-world clips used in our experiments.
 Average distance (avg. dis.) is the average signed endpoint distance $\pm d_\mathit{ceil}$.
 It is positive when $\mathit{rope\_out}$ and negative otherwise.
 The success is recorded when the signed endpoint distance $\pm d_\mathit{ceil}$ is larger than +2cm after the motion primitive finishes.

-As for long-horizon DLO routing, we evaluate our baselines with four different DLO routing strategies: implicit orders, fixed orders with spatial descriptions or color attributes, and fixed orders with color attributes under 4-clip settings, as shown in Fig. \ref{fig:4scene}.
-Note that the 4-clip setting is created by adding one more clip to the front or back of the clip arrangement in the implicit routing order setting.
+As for long-horizon DLO routing, we evaluate our baselines with four different DLO routing strategies: implicit orders, fixed orders with spatial descriptions or color attributes, and fixed orders with color attributes under 4/5-clip settings, as shown in Fig. \ref{fig:4scene}.
+Each strategy is evaluated over 15 trials with different clip layouts.
 The DLO must fully pass through each clip, and the DLO head must emerge from the other side.
 A success case is recorded when the DLO is routed through all clips in the scene with the correct order.
-Average episode length (Avg.
-Epi.
-Length) means the number of pick-and-place steps executed.
-Average number of clips inserted (Avg. \#Clips Ins.) shows the average number of clips inserted when the episode terminates.
-An episode may be terminated and be considered a failure case when 1) a collision is detected, 2) the maximum timeout has been reached, or 3) early termination with some clips remaining not inserted.
+Average episode length means the number of pick-and-place steps executed.
+Average number of clips inserted shows the average number of clips inserted when the episode terminates.
+An episode may be terminated and be considered a failure case when 1) a collision is detected, 2) the maximum timeout has been reached, or 3) early termination with some clips remaining not fully inserted.